-Fig. 12 c) Intermediate wall bracing should be positioned at approximately 6 foot spacing between corners of the building. (use 2" x 6" for walls over 10 feet high), (see FIGURE 13).
-Only one side of the walls needs to be braced d) For easier installations a metal bracing system can be used.
+- c) Intermediate wall bracing should be positioned at approximately 6 foot spacing between corners of the building. (use 2" x 6" for walls over 10' high).
+Only one side of the walls needs to be braced. - d) For easier installations a metal bracing system can be used (see FIGURE 13 on page 10).
+The reference of 6' spacing is for all heights.
+Once the walls are 10' or higher, the bracing needs to change to 2" x 6" if it is wood.